-White House vows response to Democratic deadline in Trump impeachment drive
+White House tells Democrats it will not participate in Trump impeachment hearing

 Lawmakers and congressional aides said Judiciary Committee Democrats were drafting articles of impeachment with input from people including Pelosi and the heads of five other House committees that have investigated Trump.

-Representative Joe Cunningham, a centrist Democrat, indicated he preferred that Mueller’s report not be a focus in the articles of impeachment, saying, “I never jumped to pursue impeachment based on that report.
-I think the allegations on the Ukraine issue are significantly different.”

-Democratic Representative Jackie Speier, a member of the House Intelligence Committee that held a series of impeachment hearings, said she did not think the articles of impeachment should be widened to include issues stemming from the Russian election interference investigation.

-Reporting by Susan Cornwell and David Morgan, Additional reporting by Doina Chicu and Patricia Zengerle; Writing by Will Dunham; Editing by Jonathan Oatis and Bill Berkrot
+Reporting by Steve Holland, Susan Cornwell and David Morgan, Additional reporting by Doina Chicu and Patricia Zengerle; Writing by Will Dunham, Steve Holland and Matt Spetalnick; Editing by Jonathan Oatis and Bill Berkrot